-This is the first stretch within the Ara Tūhono - Puhoi to Wellsford passage, which will contribute to the economic growth of the Northland region and provide a more reliable and secure transportation link with the triangle formed by the cities of Auckland, Waikato and Tauranga.
-Traffic from the Puhoi to Warkworth highway is scheduled to open in 2022.
+This is the first stretch within the Ara Tūhono - Pūhoi to Wellsford passage, which will contribute to the economic growth of the Northland region and provide a more reliable and secure transportation link with the triangle formed by the cities of Auckland, Waikato and Tauranga.
+Traffic from the Puhoi to Warkworth highway has opened in 2023.

 km of two-lane highway

 People working on the project at its peak

 Awards and recognitions